 The medieval village of Mont Saint Michel has a rich and interesting history that dates back to 708 when the Archangel Michael appeared to Saint-Aubert, the Bishop of Avranches.
 His request was that the Bishop build a sanctuary in his name.
 The first church was built in 966, by a group of Benedictine Monks.
-Construction continued and the village grew as the first pilgrims arrived to worship.
+Construction continued and the village grew over time.
 The history is amazing, you can read about it here.
 Today, the village is still a huge attraction for visitors from around the globe, and draws thousands of tourists every year.

-When you first get a glimpse of this tidal rock and village, towering hundreds for feet in the air, it will take your breath away.
+When you first get a glimpse of this tidal rock and village, towering hundreds of feet in the air, it will take your breath away.
 We visited just a few days ago, on a cold, windy March day.
 Due to the weather, and the fear of the Coronavirus, the place was pretty much deserted.
-In addition, admission is free on the first day on the month between November and March.
+In addition, admission is free on the first day on the month between November and March, which was a nice surprise.
 Be sure to wear comfortable shoes, as you will do a lot of walking to get to the top.

 Just after entering, you will see some stairs to the right leading to the Ramparts.
 These include seven towers and a walkway.
 Be sure to take a look around here.

 Next, you’ll wander through the village which has many shops, restaurants and a few museums.
 Normally, these streets are wall to wall with visitors.

 The abbey is one of the largest abbeys I have seen, and is still in use today.
 As we entered, the priests and nuns were preparing for a service.
 The Archangel Michael sits at the top, keeping watch.